Costa Rica Caribbean Beaches: Magical Locations on the Caribbean Coast

 Costa Rica’s Caribbean coast is a pristine natural environment brimming with jungle, wildlife and of course beaches with clear waters.
-There’s often a lot of debate between which beaches are better, many prefer the much larger beaches in Guanacaste and the Nicoya Peninsula while others prefer the smaller more accessible Costa Rica Caribbean beaches.
+There’s often a lot of debate about which Costa Rica playas are better- many prefer the much larger beaches in Guanacaste and the Nicoya Peninsula while others prefer the smaller more accessible Costa Rica Caribbean beaches.

 Further north, you can also visit Isla Machuca if you’re up for an adventure.
 The island is very isolated and is best reached by boat or plane.

 Finally, there is the Puerto Viejo/Cahuita area in the south of Costa Rica, very close to the Panama border.
-This area has some of the most beautiful beaches in Costa Rica and on the Caribbean Coast.
+This area has some of the best Costa Rican beaches on the Caribbean Coast.

-Keep reading for a detailed guide to the Tortuguero and Puerto Viejo areas and the best Costa Rica Caribbean beaches in these areas.
+Keep reading for a detailed guide to the Tortuguero and Puerto Viejo areas and the best Costa Rica Caribbean beaches in these hotspots.

 Tortuguero is located inside Tortuguero National Park and is one of the most naturally diverse regions in Costa Rica.
 It’s full of wildlife and visiting this incredible national park will give you the opportunity to be able to come face to face with some of Costa Rica’s incredible fauna and flora.